top of page

 Changes to the Terms of This Notice

-We can change the terms of this notice, and the changes will apply to all information we have about you.
+Your Provider can change the terms of this notice, and the changes will apply to all information they have about you.

-The new notice will be available upon request, in our office, and on our web site.
+The new notice will be available upon request, in their office, and on their website.